Gooogr/Idioms_spotter/README.md

 You can download both raw and already enriched data from [here](https://drive.google.com/file/d/1Hvlqp3VU9DeiZeocJNzG4GaxGduOyFAG/view?usp=sharing).

 ## Supported models
+The list of supported for training models is determined by their support in the [AutoModelForTokenClassification](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoModelForTokenClassification) and AutoTokenizer classes.

-The following models are supported for training: <br>
+For example, the following models are trainable: <br>
 * BERT
 * RoBERTa
 * DistilBERT
 * ConvBERT

-In general, the list of models is determined by their support in the [AutoModelForTokenClassification](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoModelForTokenClassification) and AutoTokenizer classes.

 ## Fine-tuned models
 The following fine-tuned models are available on Hugging Face model hub: